XiaohangSong/EPV-SSR/README.md

 EPV-SSR is open-sourced under the AGPL-3.0 license.
 See the LICENSE file for details.

 # Getting Start
-One can run the Sample_script_main.m file to see how to obtain some quick results.
+One can run the Sample_script_main.m file to obtain some quick results.
+For results shown in the paper, the simulation is carried out at a compute farm with 10^5 frames per sparsity ratio per algorithm until running out of the permitted resources, and the early termination is disabled.

-To fully reproduce the results in the paper, we suggest the users to use batch processing.
-For results shown in the paper, the simulation is carried out at a compute farm with 10^5 frames per sparsity ratio per algorithm until running out of the permitted resources.
-In addition, the number of iterations per realizaiton is set to 500, while the early termination is disabled.
+Here, algorithms one to four are provided for a linear sparse signal recovery (SSR) problem, namely the expection propogation (EP) algorithm, the expection propogation variant (EPV)  algorithm, the approximate message passing (AMP) algorithm, and the hybrid 'expectaion-maximization'-'variational message passing'-'expection propogation variant' (EM-VMP-EPV)  algorithm.
+The first three algorithms require prior information, while the last one can deal with SSR problems without perfect statistical model.